uwla/sample_mysql_database/README.md

 ## After importing the SQL file

-When the SQL file is executed it creates database named __w3schools__ with the following tables
+When the SQL file is executed, it creates a database named __w3schools__ with the following tables:

     Categories
     Customers